Shmew/Fable.MaterialUI.Icons/README.md

 ## Missing new icons?

 If the bindings are outdated, please file an issue and I'll update them.
-It's quick and simple (they're auto-generated), but I don't have the capacity for manually checking for changes in `@material-ui/icons`.
+It's quick and simple (they're auto-generated), but I don't have the capacity to manually check for changes in `@material-ui/icons`.

 ## Contributing/updating